scalacenter/advisoryboard/attendees.md

 # Advisory Board Meeting Attendees

-The Scala Center Advisory Board meets every quarter, typically by videoconference, but sometimes physically when a convenient opportunity arises for a majority of attendees, for example at a Scala conference.
+The Scala Center Advisory Board meets every quarter.

+Meeting are typically by videoconference, but sometimes physical when a convenient opportunity arises for a majority of attendees, for example at a Scala conference.
+We should aim to meet in-person at least once a year.

 ## Officers